weikailin/cs3120-toc/syllabus.md

 **Problem Sets.** Most learning in this course is done by working to solve problems on your own and in collaboration with others.
-We will have a problem set due most weeks in the course (typically on Mondays at 10:00pm).
+We will have a problem set due most weeks in the course (typically on Fridays at 10:00pm).
 See the course calendar for specific due dates.
 Each problem set will include specific directions for how to submit your solutions, and we expect students to read and follow these carefully.
 Unless otherwise stated in the problem sets, you are allowed to discuss